CSA Medical

 Series A in 2011

-simplifyMD, based in Alpharetta, Georgia, is an electronic health records (EHR) provider established in 2006.
-The company offers a web-based platform designed for physician practices, featuring ONC-ATCB certified technologies that enhance the management of electronic medical records. simplifyMD's solutions include medical-grade document management and Patient Health Record technologies, utilizing barcode and optical character recognition to streamline the handling of documents.
-This innovative approach allows healthcare offices to automatically index and manage their records, reducing the need for manual sorting of scans and improving overall efficiency in medical record management.
+simplifyMD is an electronic health records (EHR) provider based in Alpharetta, Georgia, established in 2006.
+The company offers a web-based platform designed for physician practices, enabling efficient management of electronic medical records.
+Its solutions include certified EHR systems, medical-grade document management, and Patient Health Record technologies. simplifyMD's products leverage barcode and optical character recognition to streamline the processing of documents, allowing medical offices to automate indexing and reduce the need for manual sorting of scans.
+This innovative approach aims to enhance the administrative efficiency of healthcare practices while ensuring compliance with industry standards.

 480 Biomedical